Jbruslind/HyperRail/README.md

 Class definitions used in ProgramNode and MotionNode are located in `../src/communication`

-To run the provided nodes and mocks, run `catkin_make` in the root directory then run the following
+To run the provided nodes and mocks, run `catkin_make` in the root directory then run the following in separate terminals:
 * `roscore`
 * `rosrun hyper_rail ProgramNode`
 * `rosrun hyper_rail MotionNode`